International Traveller Checklist For Your First Time Overseas

 Luggage

 It’s so important to have the right luggage for your trip.
 Have you ever found yourself dragging around a suitcase that has lost one of its wheels?
 It’s not pleasant at all!
 Decide what you need whether it be a high quality small or large suitcase or a backpack and then treat yourself.
 It’s worth investing in good quality gear because whatever you buy you can use over and over again for future trips.
+My own backpack has lasted me over 12 years – so investing in quality luggage is well worth the expense.

 Research your destination

 I’ve always found that researching my destination is one of the most fun aspects of preparing for a trip!
 I like to read travel books (such as Lonely Planet) but also blogs from people who have been somewhere I’m going before as well as travel itineraries online.
 If I have a friend who has been somewhere before I often end up asking them a list of endless questions before I head away too!
+It’s nice to go somewhere and be open to new tips and learn about new places when you arrive but it’s important to be prepared to some extent too.
+You can always make minor changes to your plan once you arrive.

 Check the weather forecast